devzendo/transputer-emulator/README.md

 * The emulator's monitor now accepts a 't' command which toggles the display of disassembly and memory read/write.
 * The emulator can run tests from Mike Brüstle's Transputer Validation Suite.
+* Implemented the instructions from "Transputer Instruction Set - Appendix".

 0.0.1 First Release
 * Versioning and build now controlled by Maven and CMake.